11/01/2024

 The Original American Vision of Faith &Freedom

-Indeed, the original American vision was for a land of individual liberty where people would live out their faith without government interference and be free spread the gospel to the ends of the earth.
+Indeed, the original American vision was for a land of individual liberty where people would live out their faith without government interference and be free to spread their faith in Jesus to the ends of the earth.

 This was the vision expressed by the Jamestown settlers who disembarked at Cape Henry, VA on July 29, 1607.
 Their first act was to gather around a 7-foot oak cross they had brought from England and dedicate the land of their new home to God.
 In his dedicatory prayer, their chaplain, Rev. Robert Hunt, declared, “From these very shores the gospel shall go forth, not only to this New World, but to all the world” (Hyatt, 1726:The Year that Defined America, 370).